rasmusgu/fix-subtitles/README.md

 # fix-subtitles
-Uses `sublimininal` to download missing subtitles and `ffsubsync` to synchronise them to their respective video files' audio streams
+Uses `subliminal` to download missing subtitles and `ffsubsync` to synchronise them to their respective video files' audio streams

 It's mainly for my personal use and at the moment is heavily hardcoded to specific instances